kkzhan201/SCI_replicate_3065/README.md

 txtfile_TrainV1.zip
 txtfile_TrainV3.zip
 - Within them there is a top10.txt file, it contains the final top 10 average value of weights, and at top of each training txt file there is recorded the model size.
+- I also attached the V2 traininglog.txt, which is the failed version that does not converge.

+### dataset folder
+contains the original LSRW dataset (Nikon), TestsetV1, raw format of TestsetV2 and trainset V1.
+Trainset V3 is too large

 - I also attached the Ultra-Light-Fast-Generic-Face-Detector-1MB.zip, or you can find their github link https://github.com/Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB
 EnGAN https://github.com/VITA-Group/EnlightenGAN
 Retinex Net https://github.com/weichen582/RetinexNet
 Zero DCE https://github.com/Li-Chongyi/Zero-DCE
+## Run env
+- In which, EnGAN can be run on the same env as above mentioned with visdom  0.2.4 installed and referenced to this webpage https://blog.csdn.net/L_27N113E/article/details/130214102
+- Retinex Net Zero_DCE and Face-detector all need to be run on their own env.
+- The other models are all too large with size around 6-9G

+# If you need any further details or datasets or need my version of other models or any training details, please contact my email with sid included in my report.